-ACTION: Notice of proposed rulemaking.
+ACTION: Final regulations.

-SUMMARY: These proposed regulations provide a new method to be used for calculating the net income attributable to IRA contributions that are distributed as a returned contribution pursuant to section 408(d)(4) of the Internal Revenue Code or recharacterized pursuant to section 408A(d)(6).
-The regulations will affect IRA owners and IRA trustees, custodians and issuers.
+SUMMARY: This document contains final regulations that provide a new method to be used for calculating the net income attributable to IRA contributions that are distributed as a returned contribution pursuant to section 408(d)(4) of the Internal Revenue Code (Code) or recharacterized pursuant to section 408A(d)(6).
+These regulations will affect IRA owners and IRA trustees, custodians, and issuers.